-From this context menu you can also choose to Type the Coordinates and/or Type the Offset of the shape being added.
+From the context menu for a selected board outline, you can also choose to Type the Coordinates and/or Type the Offset of the shape being added.

 Cancel Edit Polygon

 Finish Here

-¥ Type Coordinate =
+¥.
+Type Coordinate =

-đ× d Y Type Offset Shift+=
+đ× d v Type Offset Shift+=

-Change Style 5
+Change Style 5 1

 Follow Construction Lines

 Snap To Item

+4